 Unless otherwise stated, the Artis type curves referenced herein reflect the estimated average per well proved plus probable undeveloped oil and gas assignments (EUR) for Artis' area of operations, as derived from the Company's year end independent reserve evaluation prepared by GLJ in accordance with the definitions and standards contained in the COGE Handbook.
 Unless otherwise stated, the type wells are based upon all Artis producing wells in the area as well as non-Artis wells determined by the independent evaluator to be analogous for purposes of the reserve assignments.
-Where used and identified herein, internal forecast type curves referenced herein reflect the estimated average per well proved plus probable undeveloped oil and gas assignments (EUR) for the associated wells, as derived from internal forecasts prepared by management, and incorporate the most recent data from actual well results and would only be representative of the specific drilled locations; such a type curve does not reflect the type curves used by our independent qualified reserves evaluator in estimating our reserves volumes.
+Where used and identified herein, internal forecast type curves referenced herein reflect the estimated average per well proved plus probable undeveloped oil and gas assignments (EUR) for the associated wells, as derived from internal forecasts prepared by management, and incorporate the most recent data from actual well results and would only be representative of the specific drilled locations; such a type curve presented is that which management feels best represents the expected average drilling results based upon Artis producing wells in the area as well as non-Artis wells determined by the independent evaluator to be analogous for purposes of the reserve assignments.
 There is no guarantee that Artis will achieve the estimated or similar results derived therefrom, in each case the type curve presented is that which management feels best represents the expected average drilling results based upon Artis producing wells in the area as well as non-Artis wells determined by management to be analogous for the purpose of the type curve assignments.
 There is no guarantee that Artis will achieve the estimates or similar results and therefore undue reliance should not be placed on them.
 Such information has been prepared by management, where noted, for purposes of making capital investment decisions and for internal budget preparation only.